-A. A fully coupled AROME-Arctic - WAVEWATCH III simulation has been produce for September 2018 to compare against waves-in-ice field observations.
-In this model setup the sea-ice concentration is not simulated by a numerical model, instead intialized by the sea-ice fields from ECMWF IFS.
+A. A fully coupled AROME-Arctic - WAVEWATCH III simulation has been produced for September 2018 to compare against waves-in-ice field observations.
+In this model setup the sea-ice concentration is not simulated by a numerical model, instead initialized by the sea-ice fields from ECMWF IFS.
 The first results show that the waves are realistically damped within the sea-ice (Løken et al. 2020).
-The goal is to tune the attenuation of waves in the coupled model system.
+The goal is to tune the attenuation of waves in the coupled model system.'

-B. A fully coupled AROME-Arctic - WAVEWATCH III simulation has been started for Jan/Feb, 2020 to perform a statistical assessment of the skill of weather and wave prediction in the coupled model framework.
+B. A fully coupled AROME-Arctic - WAVEWATCH III simulation has been performed for Jan/Feb, 2020 to perform a statistical assessment of the skill of weather and wave prediction in the coupled model framework.
 It is the first longer simulation performed by this coupled model setup.
-The goal ist to qualify the model setup as an operational model system at MET Norway.
+A detailed verification of the sensitivity experiments with ocean surface wind from satellite ASCAT observational products, as well as, satellite significant wave height observations (Bohlinger et al. 2019) has been performed.
+We find that the coupled forecasting system performs better, specifically for strong winds and large waves.
+The results have been summarized in a manuscript and submitted for peer review to Weather and Forecasting.